salilab/imp_spatiotemporal_tutorial/doc/snapshot_assess.md

 # Plotting data, clustering models, and determining sampling precision

 Next, scores can be plotted for analysis.
-Here, the `create_histograms` function runs `imp_sampcon plot_score` to plot distributions for various scores of interest.
+Here, we wrote the `create_histograms` function to run `imp_sampcon plot_score` so that it plots distributions for various scores of interest.
 Each of these plots are saved to `histograms{state}_{time}/{score}.png`, where score is an object listed in the `score_list`.
 These plots are useful for debugging the modeling protocol, and should appear roughly Gaussian.

 \code{.py}
 # 4 calling create_histograms and related parameters